daffodilistic/benCoding.AlarmManager/README.md

 * <b>showLights</b> (Optional) (bool) Activate notification lights on device when alarm triggered.
 * <b>icon</b> - (Optional)The icon of the notification, this can be a system icon or resource included path
 * <b>repeat</b> - (Optional) (int) Used to schedule a repeating alarm.
 You can provide a millisecond value or use the words hourly, daily, monthly, yearly.
+* <b>rootActivity</b> - (Optional) (string) Used to specify to which activity (which name is concatenation id from tiapp.xml with the name of activity from manifest file) routes your notification.
+Using of this property resolves bug: "No valid root or current activity found for application instance"

 Please note if you omit the day, month, and year parameters the module will assume you mean to make the alarm effective from the current time If second is provided, alarm will be set to now plus the number of seconds provided; if minute is provided, alarm will be set for now plus the number of minutes provided.